Why be a scholar?

 Can international students/alumni apply?

-International students may be eligible to apply if they are authorized to work in the United States throughout the full 12-month appointment period, beginning between June 1 to August 31, 2022, and do not require any visa assistance from Extension.
+International students may be eligible to apply if they are authorized to work in the United States throughout the full 12-month appointment period, and do not require any visa assistance from Extension.
+Illinois Extension and the host agencies do not sponsor visas.

 Prospective applicants are encouraged to contact International Student and Scholar Services and confirm their eligibility prior to applying.
 If selected as a finalist, proof of visa status must be confirmed.